jodastephen/railmodel/CR2-Tooting-SWLondon.md

 From Leatherhead to Temple
 --------------------------
 * LHD-WAT changing to CR2 at RAY changing to District at VIC in 51-57m at 4tph
+* LHD-WAT changing to Northern (West End) at WAT changing to District at CHX in 55-61m at 4tph (+4m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 59-63m at 4tph (+7m)

 From Leatherhead to Farringdon